-Going through a divorce is often an emotionally challenging experience for the married couple.
+A divorce can be emotionally challenging.
 For partners who entered a marriage with excitement for their future together, coming to terms with a new reality, separate from the other spouse, can be difficult.
 When the spouses have children together, however, the emotional toll of a divorce can increase exponentially.
 In that case, the spouses not only have their feelings and well-being to consider, but also that of their children.
-To help with the task of co-parenting after a divorce, Massachusetts law requires the divorcing parties to participate in a parent education class.
+To help with the task of co-parenting minor children after a divorce, Massachusetts law requires the divorcing parents to participate in a parent education class.

 What Is a Parent Education Class?

-In Massachusetts, the parent education class aims to help divorcing parties understand and deal with the challenges that may result from their divorce, especially for the children of the parties.
-The course will give divorcing parents the tools and skills to lessen the impact of divorce on the children.
+In Massachusetts, the parent education class aims to help divorcing parents of minors understand and deal with the challenges that may result from their divorce, especially for the children of the parties.
+The course will give divorcing parents the tools and skills to lessen the impact of divorce on the minor children.
 This includes skills like communication, problem-solving, and managing any conflict that may arise with custody and parenting time.
-Other topics include information on how children may react to divorce and their developmental needs.
+Other topics include information on how minor children may react to divorce and their developmental needs.

 Although programs differ in terms of class schedule, the entire class will generally take about five hours or so.
 Unless the court orders otherwise, facilitating programs will make sure divorcing spouses do not attend the same session of any class.